phisko/kengine/components/data/ImGuiScaleComponent.md

 ## Usage

-Graphics systems (such as the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)) sometimes offer an [adjustable](AdjustableComponent.md) that lets users scale ImGui elements to their liking.
+Graphics systems sometimes offer an [adjustable](AdjustableComponent.md) that lets users scale ImGui elements to their liking.
 There are of course other potential use cases.

 ## Members